th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/forms/buttons.md

 # Buttons

 The button component is used for clickable actions.
+This could be to submit a form or to trigger an ember action.

 ## Usage

-Let's look at a basic example

-## Properties

-Now explore the various properties available in this component
+Let's look at a basic example.
+You can play around with some of the arguments in this demo.
+To see a full list check out the [api page](/docs/api/components/uxs-button)

+{{docs/uxs-button/basic-demo}}

 ## Actions